Uveitis, Iritis and Eye Inflammation

 - Posterior uveitis is inflammation of the choroid.

-- Diffuse uveitis (also called panuveitis) is inflammation in all areas of the uvea.
+- Diffuse uveitis (also called panuveitis) is inflammation of all areas of the uvea.

 Many cases of uveitis are chronic, and they can produce numerous possible complications, including clouding of the cornea, cataracts, elevated eye pressure (IOP), glaucoma, swelling of the retina or retinal detachment.
 These complications can result in permanent vision loss.